cezary/react-diff/README.md

 var MyComponent = React.createClass({
   render: function() {
     return (
-      <Diff type="words"
+      <Diff type="lines"
+        options={ignoreWhitespace: true, newlineIsToken: true}
-        inputA="It was the worst of times"
-        inputB="It was the blurst of times"/>
+        inputA="It was the best of times\nIt was the worst of times" inputB="It was the best of times\n  It was the blurst of times\n"/> );
-    );
   }
 });